Introduction to Psychotherapy for Alzheimer’s Disease

 So, what you’re saying is, if I trip hard enough, I’ll forget I even have Alzheimer’s?

-Risks and Considerations of Psychedelic Therapy for Alzheimer’s Disease
+Risks and Considerations of Psychotherapeutic Therapy for Alzheimer’s Disease

 Safety Concerns: Alzheimer’s patients may experience altered perception and confusion during therapy, which could be dangerous if they are not monitored closely.